xrdocs/ncs5500/_tutorials/400g-optics-1.md

 Exception will be 100G-ZR coherent optics, which requires higher power, so will only be supported on QSFP-DD form factor.

 Below charts will show currently available optics as of IOS XR 7.0.2.
 Releases for optics in roadmap will be announced when they become available.

 ![]({{site.baseurl}}/images/400G/optics-100g-mmf.PNG)

 ![]({{site.baseurl}}/images/400G/optics-100g-smf.PNG)

+## Summary of NCS-5700 400G Optics Support and Roadmap